m0chan/m0chan.github.io/HackTheBox/ValentineHTB.md

 I kicked ```dirb``` off with the following syntax ``` dirb http://10.10.10.79``` This will automatically use the common.txt wordlist that comes with ```dirb```.
 I like to start with common.txt and if it finds nothing I can create custom wordlists depending on the nature of the box.

-Luckily for me this time ```common.txt``` was more than enough and succesfully informed of directories on the server which could take me further.
+Luckily for me this time ```common.txt``` was more than enough and successfully  informed of directories on the server which could take me further.
 ``` DIRB v2.22
 By The Dark Raver
 -----------------